 How to find the musical notes in your instrument?

-In guitar, each string corresponds to a determined note (E, B, G, D, A, E, respectively from the higher to the lower notes).
-The other notes are distributed as the picture below, where the numbers represent the frets in the guitar fretboard:
+On the acoustic guitar, each loose string corresponds to a certain note (E, B, G, D, A, E, from the highest to the lowest, respectively).
+The other notes are distributed according to the drawing below, where the numbers represent the frets on the fretboard: